joshuasp95/OS_Marine_Plastic_Detection/README.md

 This repository contains tools and resources for performing atmospheric correction and generating applicable indices for detecting plastic from Sentinel-2 satellite images.
 The primary scripts process the images using the Sen2Cor and Acolite tools and Python libraries.

+## Important

+Once the sen2cor script has been applied to the sentinel-2 image you can't use the acolite script to process the same image, you must unzip the original .SAFE file again.

 ## Features

 - Atmospheric correction using the Sen2Cor and Acolite tools